S-Lowes/Code-Institute-MS3/README.md

 ## Taking The Project Further (Additional Features)

 Due to the nature of this project it feels like I could endlessly continue adding features.
 But If I were taking it further these are some features I believe the webstie would benefit from:
 - I would want to take a closer look at how users navigate the creation form.
-(Tab)
+(Using tab key)
 - Allow users to delete particular form inputs rather than always the last one they added.
 - Allow users to add input fields at any point in the form (drag and drop)
 - A comment and liking system to encourage interactivity of users.